foospidy/HoneyPy/docs/installing.md

 ### Console

 You can run HoneyPy in console mode.
-From any terminal run
+From any terminal run:

 ```bash
 cd /opt/HoneyPy